CSEmbree/makemain/README.md

 # SYNOPSIS
-./mm [-vhb] [fileName] [author]
+./mm [-vhb] [<fileName>.<extention>] [author]

 # DESCRIPTION
-makemain (mm) is a bit of code for quickly generating a basic 'main' file in C, C++, Python, and Java.
+Makemain (mm) is a bit of code for quickly generating a basic 'main' file in C, C++, Python, and Java.
 Basically, I got tired of starting from scratch from a blank page to code, so I made something to give me a quick starting place.

 You can also set a permanent author name so when mm creates a file it will already be labled by that author and timestamped.